 - lack of system awareness and vulnerability awareness

-Obviously… where there is pain…there is opportunity for entrepreneurs.
+Obviously… where there is pain…there is opportunity for entrepreneurs see below – data from IBM).
 There is a growing focus on big data use case for security analytics after all the breaches we are seeing.
+General Electric announced it had completed a deal to buy Wurldtech, a Vancouver-based cyber-security firm that protects big industrial sites like refineries and power plants from cyber attacks.

 The following eight secular disruptive themes are what Goldman Sachs believe have the potential to reshape their categories and command greater investor attention in the coming years.